a-synchronous/rubico/README.md

 ])
 ```

 rubico also offers transducers in its `Transducer` module.
-You can consume these transducers with the `transform` and `compose` operators.
+You can consume these transducers with the `transform` and `compose` methods.
 Due to the way transducers are implemented, you should use `compose` over `pipe` to chain a left-to-right composition of transducers.

 ```javascript [playground]
 const isOdd = number => number % 2 == 1